-Yes, Dropbox started off with no traditional sales team.
+Dropbox started off with no traditional sales team.
 Then to sell Dropbox Enterprise, it added several.
-And Box’s revenues are now 99% through the sales team, from 0–1% when it started as a pure freemium product.
+And Box’s revenues are now ~90% through the sales team, from 0–1% when it started as a pure freemium product (more on that here):

-You don’t need 100% sales-driven revenue to Go Big.
-Hybrid models can be great.
-Many of Twilio’s bigger customers go through sales, but then a huge amount of the downstream revenue is “automatic” as customers use more.
-Hence, Twilio has a very high level of sales efficiency (and relatively small headcount).
+What’s also clear here is you don’t need 100% sales-driven revenue to Go Big.
+“Hybrid” self-serve + sales models can be great for many SaaS and Cloud leaders.
+The power of PLG is real, especially when combined at scale with sales-led growth.
+Today, many of Twilio’s bigger customers go through sales, but then a huge amount of the downstream revenue is “automatic” as customers use more.
+Hence, Twilio has a very high level of sales efficiency (and a relatively small headcount).
 But there’s still a real sales team there.
 They just only need to directly touch a subset of the total revenue.

 It’s just hard to get past $100m ARR without going upmarket a bit, and closing larger deals.
-It’s the law of large numbers.
+Calendly added a real enterprise sales team around $50m ARR.
+You might be able to go even further.
+But it’s the law of large numbers that pushes you to go into bigger and bigger deals.
 And larger deals require a human touch.
 That can be done without sales.
 But if it’s only done with support and Happiness Officers … you close less revenue.
 More on the math here: Why You Need 50 Million Active Users for Freemium to Actually Work and why salespeople increase revenue here: Curse of the ‘Middlers’: Why Happiness Officers Can’t Stand In for True Sales Professionals